AndreasChristensen89/salary_struggle/README.md

 When users buy the premium membership the view code accesses the profile and sets the paid status to True.
 This is done either via the viewcode or the webhook handler, in case either one should fail.

 ## One character
 I decided to only have the user be able to have one character at a time.
-As the game is reasonably short and with the oppotunity to reach the leaderboard it would seem too messy to deal with multiple characters.
+As the game is reasonably short and with the opportunity to reach the leaderboard it would seem too messy to deal with multiple characters.

 ## Free and Premium
 Users can freely play the game until level three.
 At level one the users can only upgrade stats, at level two they can participate in the first interview.
 If they succeed this interview they will be level three, and this is where the views will redirect them.
 From there they will not be able to continue.
 If they want they can restart the character and play the same, but they will not be able to use the game once their character reaches level 3.
 They will receive a django message once this barrier is met.